-On May 10, 2006, the Company issued Bio Business Science and Development, LTDA, warrants to purchase 29,858 shares of common stock.
-The exercise price for these warrants is \$0.88 per share.
+On May 10, 2006, Bio Business Science and Development, LTDA, exercised warrants to purchase 29,858 shares of common stock.
+The exercise price was \$0.88 per share and the Company received \$26,275 in cash for this exercise.
 The Company relied on Section 4(2) of the Securities Act of 1933 as the basis for its exemption from registration of this issuance.
 The investor in the issuance was an accredited investor of the Company.